segmentio/segment-docs/src/connections/functions/environment.md

 With Functions Versioning, you can access a complete change history for each source or destination function.
 View version history and creation details, then use a unified or split display to compare code and restore previous versions of a function.

 > info "Functions Versioning in Beta"
 > Functions Versioning is in beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.
+Also note that Versioning is disabled in workspaces where you deploy source functions with multiple instances.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

 ### View and compare version history